 Another issue you should be aware of is that the main entrance remains open throughout the year.
 However, the northern and southern ticket offices are only operational during public holidays, weekends, and school vacations.

-As far as the entrance fees are concerned, there is considerable flexibility based on the number of people and their ages.
+As far as the Prague Zoo tickets are concerned, there is a considerable flexibility based on the number of people and their ages.
 Groups with more than 10 people will enjoy a 10 percent discount while children pay about half of the standard rates.
-You can visit the ZOO’s official website for current entry fees.
+You can visit the ZOO’s official website for current Prague ZOO tickets.

 Prague ZOO is divided into various sections, each of which has a unique name.
 Like we mentioned in our introduction, there is so much to see and do.
 Let’s get some fun.

-1. Take the kids to the Bororo reserve
+Take the kids to the Bororo reserve in the Prague ZOO

 If you came with your family to the ZOO, then the Bororo reserve should be your first stop.
 The reserve is a playground for families, especially kids.
 Bororo reserve has a multi-level climbing frame, a connected village of huts, and an animal training demonstration amphitheater.
 The kids will love climbing through the cabins.